CloudLabs-MOC/CloudLabs-SEED/Software Security/Set-UID Programs/Set-UID-Programs.md

 In this task, we study how a child process gets its environment variables from its parent.
 In Unix, `fork()` creates a new process by duplicating the calling process.
 The new process, referred to as the child, is an exact duplicate of the calling process, referred to as the parent; however, several things are not inherited by the child (please see the manual of `fork()` by typing the following command:man fork).
 In this task, we would like to know whether the parent’s environment variables are inherited by the child process or not.

 **Step 1**.
 Please compile and run the following program, and describe your observation.
-The program can be found in theLabsetupfolder; it can be compiled using "gcc myprintenv.c", which will generate a binary called a.out.
-Let’s run it and save the output into a file using "a.out > file".
+The program can be found in the **Labsetup** folder, run `cd Labsetup` to change the folder; it can be compiled using "gcc myprintenv.c", which will generate a binary called a.out.
+Let’s run it and save the output into a file using "./a.out > file".

 Listing 1:myprintenv.c